 The fee to attend an overnight is $30 per child and $20 per adult.
-This fee includes an evening snack, a wide array of breakfast items, all activity materials, access to all museum exhibits and a free admission pass for each participant.
+This fee includes an evening snack, a wide array of breakfast items, all activity materials, and access to all museum exhibits.
+A 50% deposit is required to book an overnight.

 What kind of food do you serve for snack and breakfast?

 Snack consists of mix-your-own snack mix using cereal, pretzels, raisins, chocolate chips and crackers, as well as juice, water and a coffee/tea station for adults.
 Breakfast items include muffins, mini-bagels, cream cheese, yogurt, fresh fruit, granola bars, juice, milk and coffee/tea for adults.
 We make all efforts to stay away from serving food products containing peanuts and tree nuts.
 However, please contact museum in advance should you have food allergies.

 Each overnight program officially starts at 7pm.
 All groups should plan to arrive by 6:45pm.
 Please do not arrive before 6:30 as the museum will not be open.
 Departure is by 9am the following morning.